Knee Meniscus Injury: Sports Chiropractor Discusses Causes, Symptoms & Management. Have A Question? Speak To Us Today. Call (24/7): 1300-003-777.

 The meniscus is a fibrous cartilage structure that is situated between the femur (thigh bone) and tibia (lower leg) and acts to absorb shock that the body sustains during movement and activity.
-This ensures that the knee joint surface remains healthy and undamaged.
+This ensures that the surface of the knee joint remains healthy and undamaged.
 The meniscus of the knee consists of a medial meniscus and lateral meniscus portion.
 It’s common for people to suffer a meniscus injury during activities such as twisting the knee while it’s slightly flexed.
 Sports players or recreational athletes commonly experience meniscus injuries.
 As you get older your meniscus becomes more susceptible to degeneration and tears due to knee joint arthritis.
-In situations like this surgical intervention may be warranted to repair the knee joint surface and meniscus injury.
+In situations like these surgical intervention may be warranted to repair the knee joint surface and meniscus injury.

-Signs & Symptoms Of A Meniscus Injury
+Signs & Symptoms Of A Meniscus Tear

 People who consult with a Sports Chiropractor or Physiotherapist will usually report that they experienced the onset of knee pain following activity.
 During discussion it may be noted that they felt a twisting injury while bending, landing or jumping.
 Associated symptoms of meniscus injury include:

 - Knee pain during walking, running, landing or jumping.